mhwelander/graphql-cursor-pagination-tutorial/README.md

 2. Right-click on the **Servers** > **PostgreSQL** > **Databases** node and click **Create** > **Database**...
 3. Name your database *magic-cards* and click **Save**.
 4. Right-click on the **magic-cards** database node and click **Query Tool...** .
-5. To create the Card table, paste the following SQL script into the Query Editor and press F5 to run the script:
+5. To create the empty Card table, paste the following SQL script into the Query Editor and press F5 to run the script:

     ```sql
     SET statement_timeout = 0;